Rachel-hash/workbook/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+There are selectors, properties and values.
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+You would use font-weight: bold
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+The majority of my code belongs in the <body> tag.
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+<ul>, <ol>, and <dl>.
 ```

 **10.** Define the display `:flex property:`